Diabetes bei Katzen

 A tiny drop of blood is needed to measure blood sugar.
 The easiest way to do this is to take it from your cat's ear.
 To do this, rub the ear gently between your fingers beforehand to improve blood flow.
 Your vet will also show you exactly how to administer insulin to your cat.
 To prevent your cat from becoming nervous or stressed, you should make the procedure a positive experience and combine it with lots of praise , petting and diabetes-friendly treats .
 A routine is also important for your house cat.
 Therefore, give the medicine in the same place and at the same time every time, if possible.

 As a rule, you should always give your cat insulin after a meal.
-If your cat is behaving strangely, is lethargic, is shaking, refuses to eat, or is even vomiting , you should take it to the vet immediately and under no circumstances give it insulin.
+If your cat is behaving strangely, is lethargic, is shaking, refuses to eat, or is even vomiting , you should take it to the vet immediately and under no circumstances should you give it insulin.
 Such symptoms can indicate hypoglycemia , i.e. low blood sugar in your furry friend, which would be made worse by insulin.
 Even with undetected or untreated diabetes, a cat can eventually develop low blood sugar, suffer from weakness, shaking, disorientation and finally faint.
 This diabetic coma is usually preceded by hyperacidity of the blood, a condition known as ketoacidosis .
 Ketoacidosis is an acute emergency and life-threatening for the cat.

 Nutrition for diabetic cats